For the Web Edition

-- Authors must be graduate students or recently graduated.
+- Authors must be current or recently graduated GWU graduate students.

 - Papers must not have been previously published elsewhere.
 While simultaneous submission is discouraged, if an author’s paper is accepted elsewhere, the author must notify IAR to remove it from consideration.

-- Papers should be 4,000-6,000 words, double-spaced at 12 point font, and properly documented according to Chicago Manual of Style guidelines (with complete citation in endnotes - see website for examples).
+- Papers should be 2,500-5,000 words, double-spaced at 12 point font, and properly documented according to the Chicago Manual of Style guidelines (with complete citation in endnotes – see websites for examples).

-- Preference is given to papers concerning timely global or regional issues with policy recommendations.
+- Preference is given to papers concerning global or regional issues with policy recommendations.

 Submissions should be emailed to firstname.lastname@example.org in .doc or .docx format and include a 100-word biography of the author and an abstract of no more than 250 words.